brioux/fabric-client-signer/README.md

 This is a node.js app that allows transactions to be signed by the client app (browser) for submission to a fabric network.
 It rebuilds the transaction submission process provided by the [Fabric javascript SDK](https://hyperledger.github.io/fabric-sdk-node/release-2.2/tutorial-sign-transaction-offline.html)

 This is a rebuild of the [Fabric test network](https://hyperledger-fabric.readthedocs.io/en/latest/test_network.html) using the Mac OS binaries.
-THe asss-transfer-basic example is used for the demo.
+The asset-transfer-basic example is used for the demo.

 *work in prgress ...*